0xPolygonID/tutorials/mkdocs/docs/issuer/platform-api/onboarding-orgs/apis.md

 **How it works**: This Endpoint requires to pass `email` and `password` as required Request Body parameters.
 These represent the login credentials for your Organization.
 The Response Body contains a set of information related to your Organization Account such the `id`.

-**Role Inside the flow**: To use the Platform API it is mandatory to create an Organization Account.
-This action has to be performed only once.
-If you already registered your Organization via the [Polygon ID Platform UI](https://platform-test.polygonid.com/), this action is not necessary.
-As a result of this you will also receive an email with a link to activate your Account.
-The credential used to create your Organization Account will be then used to [Sign-in](#sign-in).

 **[API Reference](https://api-staging.polygonid.com/#tag/Onboarding-Orgs/operation/CreateAccountManagement)**

 **[Postman Reference](https://web.postman.co/workspace/My-Workspace~ef6b645d-1b41-44d0-80fa-29f8f99bea63/request/19130748-e3215056-5796-42b9-b9cb-bf8a543837a8)**